Regulations and Requirements Governing the Doctoral Degree

 Doctoral Degrees Conferred

-A program leading to the Doctor of Arts is offered in Humanistic Studies.
-Programs leading to the Doctor of Philosophy are offered in many fields in the College of Arts & Sciences, and the Schools of Public Health, Education, Social Welfare, Criminal Justice, Nanosciences and Nanoengineering, and the Nelson A. Rockefeller College of Public Affairs and Policy.
-Interdisciplinary Ph.D. programs are additionally offered in Organizational Studies and Information Science.
+Programs leading to the Doctor of Philosophy are offered in many fields in the College of Arts & Sciences, and the Schools of Public Health, Education, Social Welfare, Criminal Justice, Nanosciences and Nanoengineering, and the colleges of Engineering and Applied Sciences and Nelson A. Rockefeller College of Public Affairs and Policy.
+An interdisciplinary Ph.D. program is additionally offered in Information Science.
 A program leading to the Doctor of Psychology is offered in School Psychology, and a program leading to the Doctor of Public Health is offered in the School of Public Health.

 Each program, including the dissertation, leading to a doctoral degree requires as a minimum three years of full-time study beyond the baccalaureate or the equivalent over a longer period.
 In addition, special requirements for competence in research methodology, foreign languages, and in other research tools ordinarily extend the basic time requirement.

 Each program leading to a Ph.D. includes as a minimum two years of full- time graduate study (60 credits), or the equivalent, and at least one additional year devoted to the necessary research and writing of an acceptable dissertation.
-Programs leading to a D.A. include as a minimum two years of full-time graduate study (60 or 63 credits), or the equivalent, one regular session given full-time to an appropriate internship, and at least one regular session devoted to the necessary preparation and writing of an acceptable dissertation.
-The programs leading to an Ed.D. and Psy.D. include as a minimum 78 credits of appropriate graduate study plus at least one regular session devoted to the necessary research and writing of an acceptable dissertation.
+The program leading to a Psy.D. includes as a minimum 91 credits of appropriate graduate study plus at least one regular session devoted to the necessary research and writing of an acceptable dissertation.
 However, the minimums in a particular program may and frequently do exceed these amounts, and students are held to those applicable to the particular program to which they have been admitted.

 Residence Study and Advanced Standing

-Applicants for admission to the doctoral programs who have completed graduate courses or programs elsewhere may apply for admission with advanced standing
+Subject to Resident Study Requirements as defined in the Graduate Regulations and Degree Requirements, applicants for admission to the doctoral programs who have completed graduate courses or programs elsewhere may apply for admission with advanced standing, subject to faculty approval and University Transfer Credit Regulations.

 Doctoral Study in Residence